StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 * **Environment variables:** A proxy can be used for all Agent communication (Agent checks and communication with StackState) or only for communication with StackState.
 * **Agent configuration file:** The proxy will be used only for communication with StackState.

+Instructions for both methods can be found below.

 **Set environment variables**

 Two sets of environment variables can be used to configure a proxy: